uxlfoundation/oneapi-construction-kit/doc/source/cl/computemux_mapping.md

-When running the kernel, calls to `clEnqueueNDRangeKernel()` or `clEnqueueTask()` are made contingent on the desired work dimensions.
-ComputeAorta may still perform compilation late at these entry points before running if the `cl_program` was created from source, depending on how the Mux target is implemented.
+When running the kernel, calls to `clEnqueueNDRangeKernel()` or `clEnqueueTask()` are made contingent on the desired work dimensions. oneAPI Construction Kit may still perform compilation late at these entry points before running if the `cl_program` was created from source, depending on how the Mux target is implemented.

 ### Runtime Compilation